AndroPlus-org/build_tools_xperia/README.md

 3. Run runme_2repack_mod.sh to pack

 Xperia Z3+/Z4 (kitakami) or later
-1. Extract kernel.sin by using Flashtool (Tools -> Sin Editor -> Extract Data), then copy kernel.elf to this dir
+1. Extract kernel.sin by using Flashtool (Tools -> Sin Editor -> Extract Data) or UnSIN, then copy kernel.elf to this dir
 2. Run runme_1unpack64.sh (Edit contents of work/kernel.sin-ramdisk dir if you want)
 3. Run runme_2repack_mod64.sh to pack
 ***